 Financial access is offered through a variety of methods.
 The Helis Foundation generously funds free admission on designated Sundays, school field trip rates are less than half general admission entry, and Community Spaces are offered free of charge to all participating families.
 LCM is also a part of Museums for All, a signature access program of the Institute of Museum and Library Services.

 It has been said that “no one fails museums!”
 We seek to have a positive experience for every child who visits and have designed interactive experiences for all types of learners.
 Whether you learn by creating something with your hands, being physically active in your exploration, or are inspired by stories or music you hear – or another way of learning – we offer it all!
 Open-ended, imaginative play is our specialty, and each visit will offer something new!

-The new LCM is a big place.
+The Louisiana Children's Museum is a big place.
 Our map will help you know where to find the experiences and features you want to get your hands on.

 We have a few rules to make sure the museum is safe, fun, accessible, and inclusive for everyone.
 But the main rule is to have so much fun that your cheeks hurt from smiling so much.